 1. Bane nearly broke Captain America’s back too in DC vs. Marvel.
 Bane attempted to break Captain America’s back in a fight but was caught off-guard when Captain America’s shield returned to its owner to strike Bane in the back of the head and knock him out.

 3. Unlike the comic book, The Dark Knight Rises might feature a Bane that, much like Batman, was trained by Ra’s al Ghul.
-There are also rumours that he has to wear a mask to breathe and has pipes of anesthetic (instead of Venom).
+There are also rumours that he has to wear a mask to breathe and has pipes of anaesthetic (instead of venom).

 One of the reasons why Christopher Nolan cast Tom Hardy as Bane was because of his performance in the film RocknRolla.
 Hardy stated that he thought he was cast because of his role in Bronson.
 He arrived on set only to learn that Nolan has never even seen Bronson.